wltrimbl/cmsc13600-course-materials/docs/HW-0-Git.md

 0. Fork the cmsc13600-course-project repository as above and connect your fork to gradescope so that you make homework submissions.
 1. Add a file to your repository called `names.txt` that has all the names of the expected project partners this term, separated by new lines.
 2. Remove the file `unneeded_data.csv` from the repository.
-3. Add a file containing only the text columns of the database of Nobel laurates from https://public.opendatasoft.com/explore/dataset/nobel-prize-laureates/table/?flg=en-us&disjunctive.category    This database has a very bulky and not very interesting column in it; remove this column and check in the database without the geographical polygons.
+3. Add a file containing only the text columns of the database of Nobel laureates from https://public.opendatasoft.com/explore/dataset/nobel-prize-laureates/table/?flg=en-us&disjunctive.category    This database has a very bulky and not very interesting column in it; remove this column and check in the database without the geographical polygons.

 ## Grading
 Test-driven development (TDD) is a software development process relying on software requirements being converted to test cases before software is fully developed, and tracking all software development by repeatedly testing the software against all test cases.
 Our grading policies will simulate test driven development.
 We will specify a series of tests that should pass with every assignment and you'll have to meet those criteria.

 1. Successfully added a file to the repository named `names.txt`
 2. Removed unneeded_data.csv
-3. Added nobel-prize-laurates.csv without the geographic shape field
+3. Added nobel-prize-laureates.csv without the geographic shape field
 4. Submitted as a branch named hw_0.

 ## FAQ